AL333Z/fp-lib-design/fp-lib-design.md

 ```

 - defining a _sealed class_ which __wraps and hides__ the java counterpart
-- wrapping common operations in order to catch side-effects ✅
+- wrapping common operations in order to catch exceptions ✅

 ---